Avocarrot/ios-sdk/README.md

 ### Test mode (development mode)

-During the development phase, it is highly recommended to set testMode to `YES` to avoid generating false impressions and clicks tracking.
+During the development phase, it is highly recommended to set testMode to `YES` to work with test ads only.
 The default setting is `NO`.

 ```objective-c
 #import <AvocarrotCore/Avocarrot.h>
 ...
 AvocarrotSDK.testMode = YES;
 ```

 ### User data